mandiant/capa/README.md

   - `maec/analysis-conclusion` is required when the rule describes a disposition, such as `benign` or `malicious`.

   - `scope` indicates to which feature set this rule applies.
-    It can takes the following values:
+    It can take the following values:
     - **`basic block`:** limits matches to a basic block.
       It is used to achieve locality in rules (for example for parameters of a function).
     - **`function`:** identify functions.